 This is true for professions and nationalities for example.

-• In some cases, the name is the same but the gender varies.
+• In some cases the name is the same but the genre varies.
 For example: a concierge, a concierge - a Swiss, a Swiss.

 • Often, an -e is added to the masculine noun to form the feminine.
 For example: a friend, a friend.